WalterNadalin/ParallelKDTree/code/README.md

 ```

 and that should do the trick.

+`command` allows to decide which information to print:

+- `print`: prints the *k*-d tree data structure on terminal;
+- `time`: prints the construction and execution time ;
+- `info`: prints the times and other information about the threads;
+- `all`: prints all the above.

 ## Output
 The program will produce a different output based on the preferences of the user (see above).